vedikaS-byte/eds-223-hw-2/README.md

 culturally diverse; however, marginalized communities continue to face disproportionate environmental, social, and economic burdens.

+Purpose

+This repository contains:

+-

 ## Data Access
 - EJ
 - HOLC Grade (where from, access, keep it short)
 - Birds (where from, access)

+All datasets were provided for EDS 223 as a class for the MEDS program at the Bren School of Environmental Science and Management, UC Santa Barbara.

+## Author Contributors
+This repository was assessmvled adn this Credit